12 must-have tools for working from home

-Whether you team is opting for hybrid or remote working, ensure that they are at peak productivity with these must-have tools for working from home.
+Whichever working model or mixture of models your business is adopting, ensure your workers are at peak productivity with these must-have tools for working from home.

 Time management is tricky, even in the best of times.
 When you're working from home, you've got other potentially distracting issues, like kids running around, doorbells ringing, televisions blaring in the background and spouses interrupting your workflow.
 These distractions can make it seem virtually impossible to get anything done while working remotely.